Education in Romania: Curriculum in high school

 In addition, there are also a large number of specializations.
 A student can be, for example, enrolled in a National College, study a real program, specializing in mathematics-informatics.

 The Baccalaureate exam

 High school students graduating from a College, Liceu or Grup Școlar must take the National Baccalaureate Exam (Examenul Național de Bacalaureat — colloquially known as the bac).
 Despite the similarity in name with the French word Baccalauréat, there are few similarities.

 The Bacalaureat comprises 2 or 3 oral examinations and 4 or 5 written examinations, usually spanning the course of one and a half weeks in late June and September.
 It is a highly centralized, national exam.
-Usually the exam papers are taken to a centralized marking facility, sometimes even in another city, under police guard (for example in 2001 all the exams from Brașov were sent to Brăila for marking).
-The exam supervisors (always high school teachers or university professors) cannot teach in, or otherwise be related to, the high school they are sent to supervise.
+Since 2023, the grading is digitalised, and each exam room is equipped with a scanner that is used to upload the papers to a centralised platform where they will be given to a random high school teacher to grade them.